 Tucked away in the upper Florida River Valley, Lemon Reservoir, the smaller of two area reservoirs (the other being Vallecito Lake), is located just 16 miles northeast of Durango.
 This beautiful man-made reservoir offers visitors to Durango a wealth of incredible outdoor activities to enjoy while vacationing in the area.

 Well known for medal-winning fish, Lemon Reservoir is a magnet for fishing enthusiasts.
 Bring your fly rod or rent one from one of Durango’s outfitters and cast off from 10 miles of shoreline.
 Tie your fly and pull in record-breaking rainbow trout and Kokanee salmon in no time.

 Hiking & Camping

 Less crowded than its counterpart, Lemon Reservoir is the perfect mountain destination for those looking to get out on the water.
-The high elevation and intermittent winds make the lake a popular destination for small sailboats and windsurfers, and though the water is often fairly cold, you’ll sometimes find some brave souls on water skis.
-With no day-use fee and ample boat trailer parking, Lemon Reservoir is a popular destination for watersports enthusiasts.
+The high elevation and intermittent winds make the lake a popular destination for watersports including kayaking, canoeing, stand-up paddleboarding, and more.

 Explore the great outdoors at Lemon Reservoir, a quiet, peaceful mountain retreat.